cristhosebyrasp/Intro_to_Django/step2.md

 PyCharm is an integrated development environment used in computer programming, specifically for the Python language.
 To install <a href="https://www.jetbrains.com/pycharm/download/">PyCharm Community Edition</a> go to the website and download the latest version of the software.
 JetBrains has a extensive <a href="https://www.jetbrains.com/pycharm/learn/">resources collection</a> to support in how to use PyCharm effectivelly.

+## Sqlite3 database

+SQLite is a self-contained, file-based SQL database.
+SQLite comes bundled with Python and can be used in any of your Python applications without having to install any additional software

 ## Python Installation